murigibrian/FinancialMaths/README.md

 # FinancialMaths
-A simple financial mathematics calculator.
+* A simple financial mathematics calculator.
+* Contents are mainly from the actuarial notes (CT1)